 You also have to consider what the motion tracking capabilities of the VR headset are.
 If you want to experience the full VR capabilities of some of your favorite racing sims, you need to factor in how close the headset will make your movements in real life correspond to those in the game.

 Some VR headsets use cameras to monitor the tracking process, while some use larger tracking towers.
-To experience the full immersion of a sim in VR, you need to ensure your headset is able to emulate your movements in the game.
+To experience the full immersion of a sim in VR, you need to ensure your headset can emulate your movements in the game.
 If not, you may find yourself experiencing VR sickness, as your movements will feel lagged and less controlled.

 The range of motion and degrees of freedom (DoF) are two other factors to consider when buying a VR headset.
 The range of motion will usually be 360°, meaning you can look all around you while you are playing.
 This will probably be less important in a sim, as you won’t often find yourself turning to look directly behind you when sitting in the car.